Home ► RIDE ► FAQs ► Answer

 Why this application when there are other tools?

-Applies to: RIDE 1.4 and later
+Applies to: RIDE 1.5.3 and later

-- It attempts to bridge the gap between classical "import/export application" and a simple data recovery tool in the realm of free software.
+- It attempts to bridge the gap between classical "import/export application" and a data recovery tool in the realm of free software.

-- It supports high-DPI screens in Windows.
+- It supports high-DPI screens in Windows (no blurring).

 - It can run in Linux.